 Daintree rooftop bar, just two blocks south of Bryant Park © Daintree

-Best for sipping a martini in the sky: Daintree, Midtown
+Best rooftop bar for sipping a martini in the sky

-Thirty floors up in Midtown—just two blocks south of Bryant Park—sits Daintree, a sophisticated plant-laden lounge (with indoor and outdoor seating options) that puts its boozy focus on one particular drink: the martini.
-Choose between five options or scan down to the “Everything Else” part of the menu where you can opt for one of a handful of strong mezcal- and rum-based libations—potent enough that after a few you might squint at the Empire State Building and ask: is there a giant gorilla on that building?
+Two blocks from and 30 floors above Bryant Park sits Daintree, a sophisticated, plant-bedecked lounge (with indoor and outdoor seating options) that offers a range of creative signature cocktails.
+These are potent enough that after a few you might squint at the Empire State Building and ask: is there a giant gorilla on that building?

 The Ready NYC atop the Moxy in the East Village

-Located atop the Moxy in the East Village, the rooftop bar has a raucous vibe, like you just arrived, mid-party, at a friend’s backyard beer-laden bash—and if that friend had, by chance, a retractable roof and tableside coolers filled with cans of beer and bottles of wine.
-If you feel like starting early, the happy hour deal is a good one: $5 margaritas and $1 tacos Monday to Friday from 4 to 6pm and Saturday and Sunday from noon to 3pm.
-If you want something more substantial, head downstairs to the in-house eatery Cathedrale.
+Located atop the Moxy in the East Village, this rooftop bar has a raucous vibe – as if you’ve just arrived, mid-party, at a friend’s backyard beer-laden bash.
+Well, if said friend happened to have a retractable roof and table-side coolers filled with cans of beer and bottles of wine.
+Should you feel like starting early, the happy-hour deal is a good one: $9 margaritas and $1 tacos Tuesday to Friday from 4 to 6pm and Saturday and Sunday from noon to 3pm.
+If you want something more substantial, head downstairs to the hotel’s in-house eatery, Cathédrale

 You'll find the RT60 atop the Hard Rock Hotel near Times Square

-Best for rocking out with the views: RT60, Times Square
+Best rooftop bar for rocking out with the views

 The servers at this 34th-floor bar sport name tags that also include their favorite bad or musical artists.
-You might see Depeche Mode, Prince or Led Zeppelin and it ends up becoming a conversation starter.
-No surprise that RT60 sits atop the new Hard Rock Hotel near Times Square.
-You won’t find any rock star memorabilia on the outdoor terrace; just views of the surrounding towers, plates of snacks like hummus and sliders and nicely made cocktails.
-The in-house Yankees-themed NYY Steak, while not on the roof, is a delicious place to retreat to when the stomach starts to rumble again.
+(An affinity for, say, Depeche Mode, Prince or Led Zeppelin is a definite conversation-starter.)
+So it’s no surprise that RT60 sits atop the Hard Rock Hotel near Times Square.
+You won’t find any rock-star memorabilia on the outdoor terrace – just views of the surrounding towers, plates of snacks like hummus and sliders and nicely made cocktails.
+The in-house, Yankees-themed NYY Steak, while not on the roof, is a delicious place to retreat to when the stomach starts to rumble again.

 The best 13 parks in New York City